-How to Promote Your Book: 8 Sales-Boosting Steps for Authors
+How to Promote Your Book: 8 Budget-Friendly Steps to Boost Sales

 A lot of the questions we get every day at Reedsy have to do with marketing.
 They’re often along the lines of How can I promote my book? and How do I get reviews? or Can someone just do the marketing for me?

 The problem is, there’s rarely a one-size-fits-all answer to those questions.
 Each author and book will face different challenges with marketing.
 While there are a few basics that everyone should have well covered — do you know your target audience?
 Was your cover professionally designed?
 Do you know how to write a strong blurb? — everything after that is up to you.

-There are countless things you can try out, like the 50+ marketing ideas you can find in this awesome post.
-But there are also some lesser-known ways to make your book promotion efforts more effective — whether that’s on Amazon, Facebook, for your mailing list, or elsewhere.
+There are countless things you can try out; we have more than 50 marketing ideas in this awesome post.
+But there are also some lesser-known ways to make your book promotion efforts more effective — and make the most out of your budget!

-So that’s what this post is all about: 8 steps full of game-changing hacks to make your life easier.
-Let’s get started!
+So that’s what this post is all about: 8 budget-friendly steps, packed with game-changing hacks, to make your life easier (and your bank account healthier).